Tunneling of bosonic qubits under local dephasing through microscopic approach: Numerically comparing the master equation with the unitary closed system evolution

-\subsection{Numerically comparing the Master Equation with the unitary closed system evolution}
+\section{Numerically comparing the master equation with the unitary closed system evolution}

-In this section, we want to check how well the Master Equation we have shown in Eq.~\ref{eq: canonical_form} compares with the unitary evolution of the total system.
+In this section, we want to check how well the master equation we have shown in Eq.~(\ref{eq: canonical_form}) compares with the exact reduced dynamics that is obtained via the partial trace applied to the unitary evolution of the total system.
 However, since an analytical derivation is not feasible, another option is to numerically compute the evolution of the total density matrix.
 This might prove extremely hard, since we have assumed that the system is coupled to a continuum of frequencies.
-One way to do this is the pseudomode method.
-The key idea is that a reservoir with a lorentzian spectral density can be mapped onto a single effective harmonic mode (the pseudomode) which itself decays into a memoryless Markovian bath.
-The system then interacts only with this pseudomode(s), and the full non-Markovian dynamics is recovered by tracing them out.
-For more details, we refer the interested reader to the wide and detailed literature on this subject\cite{garraway1997nonperturbative, zhou2024systematic, pleasance2020generalized, dalton2001theory, mazzola2009pseudomodes}.
-In our case, our system is coupled to two local environments with lorentzian spectral density, thus we require two effective bosonic pseudomodes.
+One alternative to this is the pseudomode method.
+The key idea is that a reservoir with a Lorentzian spectral density can be mapped onto a single effective harmonic mode (the pseudomode) which itself decays into a memoryless Markovian bath.
+The system then interacts only with this pseudomode(s), and the full non-Markovian dynamics of the system is recovered by tracing them out.
+For more details, we refer the interested reader to the wide and detailed literature on this subject \cite{garraway1997nonperturbative, dalton2001theory, mazzola2009pseudomodes, tamascelli2018nonperturbative, chen2019markovian, mascherpa2020optimized, pleasance2020generalized, menczel2024non, zhou2024systematic}.
+In our case, our system is coupled to two local environments with Lorentzian spectral density, thus we require two effective bosonic pseudomodes.
 We label their respective creation and annihilation operators as $\hat{c}^{\dagger}_{X, pm}$ and $\hat{c}_{X, pm}$, with $X = \{ L, R\}$.
-More specifically, the coupling happens through the local dephasing operator $\sigma_{z, X}$.
-We can write the embedding Hamiltonian as
+More specifically, the coupling occurs through the local dephasing operator $\sigma_{z, X}$.
+We can write the system-pseudomode Hamiltonian as